Mobile-Env: Building Qualified Evaluation Benchmarks for LLM-GUI Interaction: Details about the task sets

-The crawled data are marked with the requested URL paths.
+The crawled data are tagged with the requested URL paths.
 Each response is dumped in an individual file.
 Both HTTP headers and raw payload are saved.
-The flow data can be replayed through mitmproxy\footnote{\url{https: //mitmproxy.org/}}.
+The flow data can be replayed through mitmproxy\footnote{\url{https://mitmproxy.org/}}.
 The saved static resources are directly read and replayed with the timestamps refreshed.
 The search result page is crafted with the results from Pyserini engine~\citep{JimmyLin2021SIGIR_Pyserini} and the page template.
 Pyserini builds the indices of the articles from the article titles.
-The page template is built from a real search result page from WikiHow website by making the search result list a filling slot.
-All the crawled flow data, the pyserini indices, and the replay script for mitmproxy are released together with the task definitions on Hugging Face.
+The page template is built from a real search result page in WikiHow app by making the search result list a filling slot.